adgayle/aws-saa-study-guide/saa.md

 * Thousands of concurrent connections
 * Block based storage
 * Read after write consistency
-* EC2 security group must allow NFS access to the EFS security group to mount the shared volume
+* EC2 security group must allow NFS access to the EFS security group to mount the shared

+## FSx for Windows File Server
+Provides fully managed shared storage built on Windows server
+* Replaces on premise Windows File Servers using the FSx File Gateway for low latency access

+## FSx for Lustre
+Provides fully managed shared storage with the scalability and performance of the popular Lustre file syste
+* Useful for machine learning and high performance computing

 ## Lambda
 Cheap, serverless, and autoscaling compute service where you upload your code and create functions as a service.
 Handles scaling, operating systems, patching, etc. This is event driven or in response to HTTP requests